 If you want to write your own version of an existing question, you can duplicate and edit any question in our question bank.
 Any questions you write or edit will be available in any future courses you teach, but they are private to only you.

-- Open an assignment.
-Any assignment will do, but it's generally more efficient if you choose the assignment to which you plan to add the question when you're done.
+On your main course page, click on the name of an activity to open the activity editor.
+Any Flash-based activity will do, but it's generally more efficient if you choose the assignment to which you plan to add the question when you're done.

 You can also edit an existing question to create something brand new.
 This might be a good idea for your first few questions, so you can see how our feedback and variables work.
 In some cases, though, it might be easiest to start from scratch.

 Very important: Preview your question to view and answer it as a student.
 Always do this to make sure the question works the way you think it does, no matter how certain you are.
 You might have missed something, and it's always possible you'll find a bug in our authoring.
 It's far better that you find mistakes before your students do.

 To preview a question, you can double-click it, or click on it and click on the preview button.
 The preview window will open below the question.